The Commission Receivable Journal Entry is to record the accrued Commission.

 For instance, marketing professionals are paid a commission based on the sales value.

-What’s the purpose of employing commission approach?
+What’s the purpose of employing the commission approach?

 The commission-based strategy is justified by the need to boost sales.